UK College of Holistic Training, 27 Old Gloucester Street, London WC1N 3AX

 Successful graduates will receive the Advanced Diploma in Bereavement Counselling and Thanatology awarded by UK College of Holistic Training which is a private UK qualification.
-The college is accredited by the International Association for Distance Learning.
 Course graduates may use the postnominal initials Adv.
 Dip.
 B.C.T.

 The course is accredited by ACCPH.
 Where suitable we will give advice to graduates on the possibility of joining other professional bodies.

 Prospective overseas students are responsible for checking whether they need any form of accreditation or licensing to practise as a counsellor or psychotherapist in their own country.
 UK College of Holistic Training is unable to give advice on local regulations in your country.

 Please see our FAQs page for general information about practising counselling and psychotherapy in the UK and elsewhere.

 We reserve the right to change the syllabus and other details of any course at any time.
 If any key textbook becomes unobtainable we will provide a substitute module based on another book.

 Please note that this course is not accredited or approved by the British Association for Counselling and Psychotherapy or the British Psychological Society.
 It does not lead to UKCP or BACP accreditation and is not accredited by any body that is recognised by the UK government.
 In the UK, there are many independent routes to private qualifications & professional society memberships.
 This is mainly a professional development course for existing practitioners, and also is for anyone with a personal interest in studying the subject.

 You may start at any time of year

 Click this link to go to our Application page